-Our audit was conducted for the purpose of forming an opinion on the consolidated financial statements as a whole.
+Our audits were conducted for the purpose of forming an opinion on the consolidated financial statements as a whole.
 The accompanying schedule of expenditures of federal and state awards and supplementary information, as identified in the table of contents, as required by Title 2 U.S. Code of Federal Regulations Part 200, Uniform Administrative Requirements, Cost Principles and Audit Requirements for Federal Awards and the State Single Audit Guidelines, are presented for purposes of additional analysis and are not a required part of the consolidated financial statements.
 Such information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the consolidated financial statements.
-The information has been subjected to the auditing procedures applied in the audit of the consolidated financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the consolidated financial statements or to the consolidated financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
+The information has been subjected to the auditing procedures applied in the audit of the consolidated financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the consolidated financial statements or to the consolidated financial statements themselves, and other additional procedures in accordance with GAAS.
 In our opinion, the information is fairly stated, in all material respects, in relation to the consolidated financial statements as a whole.